The 9 Best Bars in New Orleans

 Overlooking the famed Royal Street, The Carousel Bar at Hotel Monteleone is a 25-seat revolving bar that attracts both locals and visitors alike.
 Cop the low-ABV Pimm’s Cup, garnished here with mint and strawberry for a refreshing twist, in between bar hopping.

 Zero pretension is the name of the game at Erin Rose.
 Just off the corner of Bourbon Street, this Irish pub is popular amongst local artists and musicians that perform in the area.
 Served in an opaque plastic cup, the bar’s Frozen Irish Coffee is the business.
 The perfect respite from New Orleans’ hot climate, this frozen treat is made from a secret recipe that balances sweet, creamy, and cool.

 Modern Watering Holes

 With a James Beard Award nomination under its belt, Cure begs the question, who run this motha?
-If you answered with the next stanza of the song, you’re right, as the cocktails found at this high-concept bar are shaken & stirred by a mostly female bar staff.
-Enjoy one of the menu’s riffs on a classic, like the TBD Swizzle, made with Jamaican rum, Madeira sherry and layers of banana, spice, hazelnut and Chinese rhubarb.
+If you answered with the next stanza of the song, you’re right, as the cocktails found at this high-concept bar are shaken and stirred by a mostly female bar staff.
+Enjoy one of the menu’s riffs on a classic, like the TBD Swizzle, made with Jamaican rum, Madeira sherry, and layers of banana, spice, hazelnut, and Chinese rhubarb.